Titrox/VectorMail/python-service/README.md

 ### POST `/evaluate-email`

-*   **Purpose**: Receives an email text, classifies it using the machine learning model, and returns the predicted probabilities for various categories.
+*   **Purpose**: Receives an email text, classifies it using the machine learning model, and returns the predicted probabilities for defined categories.
 *   **Request**:
     *   Method: `POST`
     *   Body: A JSON string containing the email text to be classified.